-It can be embarrassing to have a scalp with a foul odor.
+It must be embarrassing to have a scalp with a foul odor.
 Do you want to fix your smelly hair syndrome naturally?
 If yes, we are here to help you.

 ‘’Often, a smelly scalp can be the result of insufficient washing or bad hair hygiene.
 However, there could also be much deeper issues that may cause a smelly scalp despite regular washing’’, says Dr. Zeel Gandhi, Chief Ayurvedic Doctor at Vedix.

-In this article, let’s understand the many factors that cause smelly scalp syndrome while exploring effective herbal and home remedies to resolve it.
+In this article, let’s understand various factors that cause smelly scalp syndrome while exploring effective herbal and home remedies to resolve it.

 What Is Smelly Hair Syndrome?